timbornemann/Total-Task-Tracker/README.en.md

 - Standard priority for new tasks adjustable
-- multilingual surface (German, English) selectable -Several theme presets (Light, Dark, Ocean, Dark-Red, Hacker, Motivation) and your own "custom" theme selectable
+- multilingual surface (German, English) selectable -Several theme presets (Light, Dark, Ocean, Dark-Red, Hacker, Motivation) are available.
+You can create and manage multiple custom themes with individually adjustable colors.
-- In the custom theme, colors of the interface and cards can be adjusted individually
 - Each theme preset now includes a suitable color palette for categories, tasks and notes
 - New "Info" rider in the settings shows version number, release notes and readme
 - German or English can be selected in the "Language" tab